emkurilenko/covidapi/README.md

 Implemented 3 jobs
 1. For filling db with countries from API (auto run once after start application)
-2. For filling db with new covid cases for countries which not data existed
-3. For filling with daily summary new cases
+2. For filling with daily summary new cases

 # Start application
 In terminal run command: